Compassionate therapy for adults in Sligo

+I am trained as a pluralistic therapist.
 The principle of pluralistic therapy is that different people are likely to benefit from different therapeutic approaches at different points in their lives.
-Pluralistic therapy is led by evidence from research and takes an integrative approach based on the client’s needs and preferences.
+Pluralism is led by evidence from therapy research and takes an integrative approach to therapy based on the client’s needs and preferences.
 It holds the belief that clients have significant knowledge on what may be most beneficial for them in therapy and in making changes in their lives.

 I consider the relationship between us to be the most important part of the therapy process.
 I try to really understand your experience and validate your feelings in a compassionate and non-judgemental way.
 My hope is that you will feel a strong sense of trust between us as we move through your therapy process.
 Current research confirms that the relationship between the client and the therapist is central to therapy being effective for clients.